-The annual estimates included in the UK National Accounts, The Blue Book: 2017 edition incorporate the results of annual inquiries that become available in the first part of the year, although last year's estimates are largely based on quarterly information.
+The annual estimates included in UK National Accounts, The Blue Book: 2018 edition incorporate the results of annual inquiries that become available in the first part of the year, although last year's estimates are based largely on quarterly information.
 Any newly-collected data are shown as revisions.
 In order to reassess these estimates, supply and use tables are prepared using all the available information on inputs, outputs, gross value added, income and expenditure.
 To produce consolidated sector and financial accounts requires preparation of "top-to-bottom" sector and sub-sector accounts to identify discrepancies in the estimates relating to each sector.

-The latest annual supply and use tables provide estimates for the years 1997 to 2015, with data for 2015 balanced for the first time.
-Data for 2013 to 2014 have been fully re-balanced.
-Data from 1997 to 2012 have been revised to incorporate changes required under new international standards and guidelines, as well as to make sure the data are comparable and meet user needs.
+The latest annual supply and use tables provide estimates for the years 1997 to 2016, with data for 2016 balanced for the first time.
+Data for 2014 to 2015 have been fully re-balanced.
+Data from 1997 to 2013 have been revised to incorporate changes required under new international standards and guidelines, as well as to make sure the data are comparable and meet user needs.

-Further general information regarding the supply and use framework and the balancing process is available.
+Further general information regarding the supply and use framework and the balancing process can be found in the guidance and methodology.